Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/stereo.rst

 Stereo Camera
 *************

-Stereo Cameras allow you to generate images that appear three dimensional when wearing special glasses.
+Stereo Cameras allow you to generate images that appear three-dimensional when wearing special glasses.
 This is achieved by rendering two separate images from cameras that are a small distance apart from each other, simulating how our own eyes see.
 When viewing a stereo image, one eye is limited to seeing one of the images, and the other eye sees the second image.
 Our brain is able to merge these together,